simmi30/lnd1/docs/recovery.md

 #### On-Disk `channel.backup`

-There are multiple ways of obtaining SCBs from `lnd`.
+There are multiple ways of obtaining SCBs from `broln`.
 The most commonly used method will likely be via the `channel.backup` file that's stored on-disk alongside the rest of the chain data.
 This is a special file that contains SCB entries for _all_ currently open channels.
 Each time a channel is opened or closed, this file is updated on disk in a safe manner (atomic file rename).
 As a result, unlike the `channel.db` file, it's _always_ safe to copy this file for backup at ones desired location.
 The default location on Linux is:
-`~/.lnd/data/chain/bitcoin/mainnet/channel.backup`
+`~/.broln/data/chain/brocoin/mainnet/channel.backup`

 An example of using file system level notification to [copy the backup to a distinct volume/partition/drive can be found